dlangk/langkilde/posts/2024-06-13-complexity-intelligence-and-anti-fragility.md

 These are obviously terrible properties of a system if you like control and simplicity.
 Yet, anyone who has managed a team or built a company or run a political campaign knows that society is complex, not complicated.
 Groups of humans form complex systems.
 To make matters worse, a group of humans is a complex system made up of complex systems.
-And each human is a complex systems made up of many complex systems.
-The body is a complex system with countless interconnected components, feedback loops and emerging abilities.
+And each human body is a complex system with countless interconnected components, feedback loops and emerging abilities.

 People drastically underestimate how complex our bodies and brains are.
 I've recently taken up studying neuroanatomy and the first thing you realize is that talking about the brain gives you the impression that we